codebydoble/freeCodeCamp-projects/fullstack/css/README.md

 - The cm (centimeters) unit, which is equal to 25.2/64 of an inch
 - The mm (millimeters) unit, which is equal to 1/10th of a centimeter
 - The q (quarter-millimeters) unit, which is equal to 1/40th of a centimeter

+# Pseudo-Classes

+**Here is a list of tree-structural pseudo-classes**:

+:root
+:empty
+:nth-child(n)
+:nth-last-child(n)
+:first-child
+:last-child
+:only-child
+:nth-of-type
+:first-of-type
+:last-of-type
+:only-of-type

+**Examples of functional pseudo-classes are**:

+:is()
+:where()
+:has()
+:not()

+# Pseudo-Elements

+:before
+::after
+::first-letter
+::marker pseudo-element which lets you select the marker

+- li::marker

+::placeholder
+::spelling-error
+::selection